RahiduzzamanKiran/Oporichita_RAG_Chatbot_10MS/README.md

 # Implementation Details
 Text Extraction Method and Challenges

-Method/Library: Used pytesseract with pdf2image to extract text from PDFs.
+Method/Library: Used easyOCR with pdf2image to extract text from PDFs.

-Reason: pdf2image converts PDF pages to images, and pytesseract performs OCR to extract text, which is effective for scanned or image-based PDFs.
+Reason: pdf2image converts PDF pages to images, and easyOCR performs OCR to extract text, which is effective for scanned or image-based PDFs.

 Challenges: